BRIGHTFLUE CHIMNEY PROSGAHANNA 740-437-3271

 About BrightFlue Chimney Pros

-BrightFlue Chimney Pros works out of Gahanna and covers the eastern and northern stretch of the Columbus metro across Franklin the area.
+BrightFlue Chimney Pros works out of Gahanna and covers the eastern and northern stretch of the Columbus metro across Franklin County.
 We are a chimney company in the full sense, a crew that sweeps, inspects, repairs, relines, and rebuilds, rather than a cleaning outfit that only handles the easy half of the job and refers out the rest.
 We are licensed and insured, we work to the recognized chimney and venting standards, and we treat the chimney as a safety system first and a comfort feature second, because a chimney that is not vented and lined correctly is a carbon monoxide and fire risk, not just a draft problem.

 What that means in practice is that we look at the whole chimney as one connected system.
 The flue, the liner, the crown, the cap, the flashing, the smoke chamber, the firebox, and the masonry shell all depend on one another, and a crew that sweeps the flue without checking the rest is leaving the real hazards in place.
 We inspect the entire structure, explain what we find in plain language, and recommend only the work the chimney genuinely needs.
 The reputation we build with Gahanna homeowners is the only advertising that matters to us, and that long view is how we run the business.